finos/common-domain-model/documentation/source/documentation.rst

 Scope
 ^^^^^

-When trying to understand the scope of the Process Model, it is important to consider two dimensions, the "process scope" (or breadth) and the depth.
+When trying to understand the scope of the Process Model, it is important to consider two dimensions:

-The process scope specifies the industry processes that are in-scope and thus should be modelled, whilst the depth specifies the granularity of each process.
+#.
+The industry processes that should be covered, which we will call **Coverage**.

-Process Scope
-"""""""""""""
+#.
+The level of detail each process should be specified, which we will call **Granularity**.

+Coverage
+""""""""

-The Process Model focuses primarily on the post-trade lifecycle of over-the-counter derivative transactions.
+The Process Model covers the post-trade lifecycle of over-the-counter derivative transactions.
 Processes such as the following are all considered to be in scope:

 * Trade execution
 * Margin calculation
 * Coupon Payment
 * Clearing

-Generally, where a process is defined in ISDA Documentation, it can be considered as in-scope.
-Contributions to increase scope completeness are very welcome!
+Generally, where a process is defined in ISDA Documentation, it should be considered as in-scope.
+Regulatory reporting is included in the ISDA CDM, but will be covered in a different documentation section.

-For an up-to-date list of in-scope industry processes, please refer to the `function scope matrix`_.
+For an up-to-date list of model coverage, please refer to the `function coverage matrix`_ (coming soon).

-Depth
-"""""

-When considering adoption, it is important to understand how deeply each process is defined.
-Processes not defined in the model should then be defined within each firm.
-The Process Model uses the following guidelines when considering how granularly to model each process.
+Granularity
+"""""""""""

+It is not always possible or desirable to specify processes to minute detail.
+Parts of processes (or sub-processes) may be omitted from the model for the following reasons:

+* The sub-process is not needed to create a functional ISDA CDM data object.
+* The sub-process has already been defined and its implementation is widely adopted by the industry.
+* The sub-process is specific to a firm's internal process and therefore cannot be specified in an industry standard.

+Details on each point are documented below.

+This is especially important for those considering adoption to understand what is specified and what is not, as unspecified parts represent functionality that must be implemented internally.
+To understand the granularity of a process, look at what data it produces.
+Each process defines the output data type, and how attributes on that data type should be populated.
+Attributes without any definition in the process will need to be populated by the implementor.

 **Functional ISDA CDM data objects**